Joseph Van Weelden

-To date, the main focus of Professor Van Weelden's research has been well-being (or as philosophers sometimes call it ‘prudential value’, or ‘goodness-for’).
-In his doctoral thesis, and several in-progress articles, he has explored the potential of a novel kind of hybrid theory of well-being.
-Concurrently with this broader project, he has been working on some specific puzzles in the philosophy of well-being, including the axiological commitments of desire-satisfaction accounts, the nature and appeal of subjectivism, and the relationship between well-being at a time and well-being over an entire lifespan.
+To date, the main focus of Professor Van Weelden’s research has been well-being (or as philosophers sometimes call it, ‘welfare’, ‘prudential value’, or ‘goodness-for’).
+In his doctoral thesis, and several articles, he has been exploring the potential of a novel form of pluralism about well-being.
+In the course of this broader project, he has found himself working on a variety of interconnected issues in the philosophy of well-being, including:

-Professor Van Weelden has also published on the question of when, if ever, is it appropriate to defer to the testimony of moral experts.
-At Ahmedabad, he is interested in pursuing this research programme further, by examining the potential role of moral deference in our thinking about climate change (and related issues in population ethics).
+Professor Van Weelden has also published on the question of when, if ever, it is appropriate to defer to the testimony of moral experts.
+At Ahmedabad, he is interested in pursuing this research program further.

 On Two Interpretations of the Desire-Satisfaction Theory of Prudential Value"" Utilitas 31.2 (June 2019), 137-156. (with Andrew Reisner) ""Moral Reasons for Moral Beliefs: A Puzzle for Moral Testimony Pessimism"".
 Logos and Episteme 6.4 (2015), 429-48.